Unconditional uniqueness for the periodic Benjamin-Ono equation by normal form approach: Introduction

-Let us first recall some of known results on well-posedness of the Cauchy problem \eqref{BO}--\eqref{BO-id} in Sobolev spaces.
+Let us first recall some of the known results on well-posedness of the Cauchy problem \eqref{BO}--\eqref{BO-id} in $H^s$.
 The first result employing the dispersive effect of the linear part in the non-periodic setting (i.e., $x\in \R$) was due to Ponce~\cite{P91}, which was refined by Koch and Tzvetkov~\cite{KT03} and Kenig and Koenig~\cite{KK03}.
-Tao~\cite{T04} introduced a technique of gauge transform in the Benjamin-Ono context, which can transform the original equation containing unfavorable nonlinear interaction of low-high type into an equation of milder nonlinearity.
-The idea of gauge transform was adapted to the method of Fourier restriction norm and pushed down the regularity threshold for well-posedness; by Burq and Planchon~\cite{BP08} and by Ionescu and Kenig~\cite{IK07} in the non-periodic case, and by Molinet~\cite{M07,M08} in the periodic case, which established global well-posedness in $L^2$ for both on $\R$ and on $\T$.
-Moreover, Molinet and Pilod~\cite{MP12} gave a simplified proof of these results in $H^s$ for $s\ge 0$, which also yielded \emph{unconditional uniqueness}, i.e., uniqueness of solutions (in the sense of distribution) in $L^\I ((0,T);H^s)$ for $s>1/4$ in the non-periodic case and for $s\ge 1/2$ in the periodic case.
+Tao~\cite{T04} introduced a technique of a gauge transform in the Benjamin-Ono context, which can transform the original equation containing unfavorable nonlinear interactions of low-high type into an equation with milder nonlinearity.
+The idea of the gauge transform was adapted to the method of the Fourier restriction norm and pushed down the regularity threshold for well-posedness.
+This was done by Burq and Planchon~\cite{BP08} and by Ionescu and Kenig~\cite{IK07} in the non-periodic case, and by Molinet~\cite{M07,M08} in the periodic case, which established global well-posedness in $L^2$ for both $\R$ and $\T$.
+Moreover, Molinet and Pilod~\cite{MP12} gave a simplified proof of these results in $H^s$ for $s\ge 0$, which even complemented them by showing unconditional uniqueness (uniqueness in $L^\I ((0,T);H^s)$) for $s>1/4$ in the non-periodic case and for $s\ge 1/2$ in the periodic case.
+Finally, G\'erard et al.~\cite{GKT20p} recently obtained a sharp global well-posedness result for the periodic problem in the whole range of subcritical regularities $s>-1/2$ \footnote{For $s<0$, the quadratic nonlinearity is not well-defined in the distributional framework, and one needs to extend the notion of solutions and well-posedness.
+See \cite{GKT20p} for details.} by exploiting the complete integrability of the equation.